-- Point the muzzle in a safe direction and remove your finger from the trigger and the trigger guard. - 2.
+- 1. Point the muzzle in a safe direction and remove your finger from the trigger and the trigger guard. - 2.
 Place the manual safety lever in the fully up "safe" position.
 (See Figure 3, p.
 13.) - 3.
 Remove the magazine from the firearm.
 (See Figure 4, p.
 15.) - 4.
 Place the safety lever in the fully down "fire" position.
 (See Figure 2, p.
-13.) - 5.
-Draw the slide back briskly to eject any chambered round.
+13.) - Draw the slide back briskly to eject any chambered round.
 You must visually and physically verify the chamber is free of any live rounds or obstructions.
 (See Figure 9.)
 Release the slide allowing it to move fully forward.

-6. BE SURE THE

-PISTOL IS

-UNLOADED AND

-POINTED IN A

-SAFE DIRECTION.

-NEVER DO THIS

-WITH A LOADED

-FIREARM.
-Place

-your finger on the

-trigger and place

-the thumb of your

-opposite hand on

-the hammer.

-(See Figure 10.)

-and then release the trigger.
+- 6. BE SURE THE PISTOL IS UNLOADED AND POINTED IN A SAFE DIRECTION.
+NEVER DO THIS WITH A LOADED FIREARM.
+Place your finger on the trigger and place the thumb of your opposite hand on the hammer.
+(See Figure 10.) - 7.
+Pull the trigger to the rear and hold it while lowering the hammer to the forward position with your thumb and then release the trigger.
 (See Figure 11.)

-TO UNIOAD
+TO UNLOAD